gaomingzhao666/gaomingzhao666/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🍉 &nbsp; Love to eat something like snacks and sweets, that's why I'm tring to hard work!
-- 🎓 &nbsp; Graduated onwith the major of Computer Science and Technology.
+- 🎓 &nbsp; Graduated with the major of Computer Science and Technology.
 - 🌏 &nbsp; Using English, Japanese and Chinese.
 - 🌱 &nbsp; Be interested in python script automation and backend service.
 - 💻 &nbsp; Enthusiastic about lower price of CPUs, Computers and Phones.